The first time that it happened was in the supermarket.

 You find yourself driving through town without a particular destination in mind.
 It’s not much of a nostalgia trip.
 Places you used to love have closed.
 The dollar theater marquee is as empty as the parking lot it looms over.
 The roof of the public library caved in while you were away, killing one of the patrons.

 Smaller things are missing too: the dogs on the house at the corner who would chase you to the limits of their invisible fence.
 The panhandler who used to camp outside the Burger King.
 Even the elderly couple next door is gone.
 You’re a little surprised.
-It’s likely your mom would have mentioned if they moved or died.
+It’s likely your mom would have mentioned if they had moved or died.
 She was that kind of neighbor.
-Though you weren’t always the best listener.
+Though, you weren’t always the best listener.

 In their place is a married couple, probably not much older than you.
 They have two boys somewhere in the five to eight-year-old range.
 You expect them to be loud as they play on their swing-set or play catch in the adjoining backyard, but they’ve been almost silent every time.
 How nice, you think, before realizing how weird it is.